u-blox/ubxlib_cellular_applications_xplr_iot/applications/cellular_tracker/test/v0.9/README.md

 Uses "TSIOT" for the APN : [AT Log](MQTT_MOSQUITTO_TLS_Auth.txt)

 # Cell Scanning
+Cell scanning finds a network and publishes it.
+The LED is the correct color and the operation can be cancelled by pressed Button #2 again.

 # Location
+Seen working, but not tested at this time.

+# Logging
+Log file is append <br/>
+Log file can be displayed and deleted

 # Shutdown
 Shutdown is working on each test.

+# Drive test
+Drive test is run in info logging mode, not debug.